Chuck Panozzo: Styx

 In 1961–1962, Panozzo founded a band which would eventually become Styx with his brother, John and singer/keyboardist Dennis DeYoung.

-The band's only number one in the US was "Babe", released in 1979.
+The band's only number one hit in the US was "Babe", released in 1979.
 Other successful songs by Styx are "Mr. Roboto", "Show Me the Way", "The Best of Times", "Don't Let It End", "Lady", and "Come Sail Away", the latter being used many times in pop culture.

 Panozzo still tours in Styx, but is a part-time member, as a result of his body growing weaker through his battle with AIDS.
 Bassists Glen Burtnik, Ricky Phillips, and Terry Gowan have filled in for him over time.

 Sexuality and HIV diagnosis

 According to Panozzo, he first realised his homosexuality when at age seven, he had broken his leg, and in school when the fire alarm went off, an older student had to help him out.

-In 1991, he was diagnosed as being HIV-positive, which he kept secret along with his sexuality.
+In 1991, he was diagnosed as HIV-positive, which he kept secret along with his sexuality.
 By 1998, the disease had progressed to AIDS.
-In 2001, at the Human Rights Campaign annual dinner, in front of 1,000 guests, Panozzo announced that he is gay and is living with HIV.
+In 2001, at the Human Rights Campaign annual dinner, in front of 1,000 guests, Panozzo announced that he is gay and living with HIV.

-Before publicly announcing his diagnosis and sexuality, the only other person who knew Chuck's secret was his twin brother John, who had already died by the time the secret was revealed.
+Before publicly announcing his diagnosis and sexuality, the only other person who knew was his twin brother John, who had already died by the time it was revealed.

-In 2007, he released his autobiography The Grand Illusion: Love, Lies, and My Life With Styx.
+In 2007, he released his autobiography The Grand Illusion: Love, Lies, and My Life with Styx.

 Panozzo has donated money to many AIDS research organizations.
 He lives with his partner, Tim.